-The Company's effective tax rate for the three months ended March 31, 2011 was 38.8% compared to 35.3% for the same period ended March 31, 2010.
+The Company's effective tax rate for the nine months ended September 30, 2011 was 39.1% compared to 37.8% for the same period ended September 30, 2010.
 The effective tax rate in excess of the federal statutory rate of 35.0% is primarily due to the impact of state income taxes.
-The variance between the first quarter of 2011 and 2010 primarily relates to a reduction in composite state income tax rates recorded during 2010.
+The variance between the nine months ended September 30, 2011 and 2010 primarily relates to a reduction in composite state income tax rates recorded during 2010.

-In accordance with the Accounting for Uncertainty in Income Taxes, the Company records interest related to uncertain tax positions as a part of Interest expense on the accompanying Consolidated Statements of Operations.
+In accordance with the Accounting for Uncertainty in Income Taxes Topic of the ASC, the Company records interest related to uncertain tax positions as a part of Interest expense on the accompanying Consolidated Statements of Operations.
 Any penalties are recognized as part of Miscellaneous expense on the accompanying Consolidated Statements of Operations.
 The Company does not have a liability for tax penalties or interest related to uncertain tax positions.

-As of March 31, 2011, the Company remained subject to examination by Federal and State jurisdictions for the tax years beginning in 2003 and forward, in some cases due to net operating losses carried forward.
-Central is currently being audited by the Kansas State Department of Revenue covering Kansas state taxes for the period January 1, 2008 through September 30, 2010.
+As of September 30, 2011, the Company remained subject to examination by Federal and State jurisdictions for the tax years beginning in 2003 and forward, in some cases due to net operating losses carried forward.
+Commencing in September 2010, Central was audited by the Kansas State Department of Revenue covering Kansas state taxes for the period January 1, 2008 through September 30, 2010.
+In July 2011, Central settled the Kansas audit resulting in a payment of less than \$0.1 million for additional sales/use tax and interest.